Please join us on Saturday, January 24, 2015 for our third annual "Teaching Islam" Workshop, which will run approximately 9am-4pm.

 Please note that you must attend the entire workshop to receive a certificate of completion.

-The 2012 "Teaching Islam" Workshop was held on Saturday, October 13.
-A mix of graduate students, Denver-area faculty, and interested community members participated in an all-day workshop hosted by the Department of Religious Studies and sponsored by Georgetown University's Center for Muslim-Christian Understanding, with instruction provided by Susan Douglass.
+The 2012 and 2013 "Teaching Islam" Workshops brought a mix of graduate students, Denver-area faculty, and interested community members to campus for an all-day workshop hosted by the Department of Religious Studies and sponsored by Georgetown University's Center for Muslim-Christian Understanding, with instruction provided by Susan Douglass.
 Participants received a certificate of completion, as well as a host of teaching and other materials.

 Photo from the 2012 "Teaching Islam" Workshop.